The Multiply By 25 and 4 Percent Retirement Rules

 The guideline says you should withdraw 4 percent during your first year of retirement, and continue withdrawing the same amount, adjusted for inflation, each year after that.

-The Multiply by 25 Rule estimates how much you'll need in your retirement portfolio.
-The 4 Percent Rule estimates how much you should withdraw from your portfolio after you're retired.
+The Multiply by 25 Rule estimates how much you'll need to have in your retirement portfolio when you're ready to retire.
+This is also the amount to which you would apply the 4-percent rule.
+The 4 Percent Rule estimates how much you should withdraw from this portfolio after you're retired.

 The Accuracy of These Rules

 Some experts criticize these rules as being too risky.
-It's unrealistic to expect long-term annualized 7 percent returns, they say, for retirees who keep most of their portfolio in bonds and cash.
+It's unrealistic to expect long-term annualized 7 percent returns, they say, for retirees who keep most of their portfolio in bonds, CDs, and cash, which are safer but tend to have lower returns.

-People who want a more conservative approach opt for a Multiply by the 33 Rule and the 3 Percent Rule.
-Multiplying by 33 assumes you'll have a "real" return — after inflation — of 3 percent.
-That represents a 6 percent long-term annualized gain, minus 3 percent inflation.
+People who want a more conservative approach opt for a Multiply by 33 Rule and a 3 Percent Rule.
+Multiplying by 33 assumes you'll have a "real" return—after inflation—of 3 percent.
+That represents a 6-percent long-term annualized gain, minus 3 percent inflation.

 The 3 Percent Rule advocates withdrawing 3 percent of your portfolio during your first year of retirement.
 A person with a portfolio of $700,000 would withdraw $21,000 during the first year of retirement, adjusting for inflation to $21,630 the second year.